snyk/cli/README.md

 `snyk test` will take stock of all the local dependencies and their installed versions, and report them to Snyk.
 The Snyk servers will check if there are known vulnerabilities on these dependencies, and if so report about them and and suggest any remediation you can take.
 Since `snyk test` looks at the locally installed modules, it needs to run after `npm install`, and will seamlessly work with `shrinkwrap`, npm enterprise or any other custom installation logic you have.

 `snyk test` can also get a folder name as an argument, which is especially handy if you want to test multiple projects.
-For instance, the following command tests all the projets under a certain folder for known vulnerabilities:
+For instance, the following command tests all the projects under a certain folder for known vulnerabilities:
 ```shell
 cd ~/projects/
 find . -type d -maxdepth 1 | xargs -t -I{} snyk test  {}